saranate19/Win11-Setup/README.md

 ## 📏 YASB

-> [!NOTE]
-> Some parts of my config need your own setup — like the API key for the weather widget or the path to your wallpaper folder.

 YASB (Yet Another Status Bar) is a customizable status bar for Windows written in Python.
 I use it to show system stats, media info, and some custom widgets.

 **⚙️ Setup**
 - Download and install [**YASB**](https://github.com/amnweb/yasb)
-- Copy the files from my config folder
+- Copy the files from my config folder (styles.css and config.yaml)
-- Adjust your API keys and wallpaper path
 - Restart YASB

 ---